 The Rev. Dr. Carol Petty

-Carol serves the Episcopal Diocese of Texas (EDOT) as Safe Church Minister and also leads its Ministry of Wellness and Care.
+Carol serves as Canon for Wellness and Care and Safe Church Minister for the Episcopal Diocese of Texas (EDOT).
 She works in EDOT’s Austin Diocesan Center, located on the campus of the Seminary of the Southwest.
 At St. David’s, Carol provides clergy support as needed.
 She also serves monthly as Sacramentalist for the SoCo Episcopal Community, a ministry of St. David’s.